railsbridge-boston/railsbridge-boston/views/installfest/command_prompt.markdown

 Let's practice using these commands.

 ## Open a command prompt

-**OS X**
+### OS X

 You can find the Terminal application through Spotlight (click the magnifying glass in the top right of the screen and start typing "Terminal"), or navigate to `Applications/Utilities/Terminal` in Finder.

-**Windows**

-If you have installed Console2, open that from the shortcut you created.
-If you skipped that step, open Git Bash by going to "All Programs > RailsInstaller > Git Bash".

-**Linux**
+### Windows

+Launch the Git Shell if it isn't already open.
+Go back to to Step 1 of [Install Ruby on Windows](installfest/install/windows) if you need to launch it again.

+### Linux

-Ubuntu: Click the Ubuntu logo and start typing "Terminal".
+* Ubuntu: Click the Ubuntu logo and start typing "Terminal".
-Fedora: From the Main Menu bar select "Applications > System Tools > Terminal".
+* Fedora: From the Main Menu bar select "Applications > System Tools > Terminal".

 ### Practice using `ls`, `pwd`, and `cd`